-This region is well noted for the expertise in a variety of specialized crafts.
+This region is well noted for its expertise in a variety of specialized crafts.
 Get immersed in the ancient craft of weaving the boldly colored fabrics of Kente and Adinkra which are deeply intertwined in Ashanti history.
-You will visit studios of indigenous brass-makers, potters and batik-makers.
+You will visit studios of indigenous brass-makers, potters, and batik-makers.

 No tour of Ghana is complete without sampling some of Ghana’s most popular traditional dishes such as Omotuo, made with rice and peanut butter soup, a much tastier experience than the name conveys.

-Enjoy a short boat ride on Lake Bosumtwe, Ghana’s largest natural freshwater lake.
+Enjoy a short boat ride on Lake Bosomtwe, Ghana’s largest natural freshwater lake.

 You can control these tabs with mouse and keyboad.

 - Arrow Key Right : Next Tab